 - 5.1.
-We recognise that child on child abuse can manifest itself in many ways as outlined further in KCSIE 2023 paragraph 32 to 35.
+We recognise that child-on-child abuse can manifest itself in many ways as outlined further in KCSIE 2024 paragraph 30 to 33.
 All forms of child-on-child abuse are unacceptable and will be taken seriously.
 All staff are advised to maintain an attitude of 'it could happen here' and remain vigilant.

 - 5.2.
 We recognise sexual violence and sexual harassment can occur between two children of any age and sex including those of primary school age within school, outside of school and/or online.
 They can occur online and face to face (physically and verbally) and are never acceptable.

 - 5.3.
 The Trust and academy will create a protective ethos in which child-on-child abuse, including sexual violence and sexual harassment will not be tolerated.

 - 5.4.
 Academies will provide training for staff on how to manage a report of sexual violence or sexual harassment, including measures to keep the victim, alleged perpetrator and if necessary other children and staff members, safe.

 - 5.5.
-All academies must follow the statutory guidance in KCSIE, 2023 relating to how to respond to all signs, reports and concerns of child-on-child sexual abuse as outlined in Part 5 paragraph 446 to 558 including:
+All academies must follow the statutory guidance in KCSIE, 2024 relating to how to respond to all signs, reports and concerns of child-on-child sexual abuse as outlined in Part 5 paragraph 453 to 457 including:

 - What schools should be aware of

 - Sexual Violence

 - Consent

 - Sexual Harassment

 - Harmful Sexual Behaviour

 - Preventing Abuse

 - Responding to reports of sexual violence and sexual harassment

 - Online Harassment

 - Immediate Response

 - Confidentiality and anonymity

-- Risk Assessment

-- Action following a report including welfare of the perpetrator/s and victim/s

-- Managing and Referrals

-- Reporting to the Police

-- Unsubstantiated, unfoundedund, false or malicious reports

-- Ongoing Support and Considerations

-- Sanctions

-- Working with Parents/Carers

-- Safeguarding other children

-- 5.6.
-Decisions will be made in close liaison with external agencies, including police and social care, when appropriate.

-- 5.7.
-Academies will provide high quality Relationships and Health Education (RHE) and the local curriculum will include information and materials that support children in keeping themselves safe from abuse, including abuse from their peers in and out of school and online.
+- Risk Assessment for both the alleged perpetrator/s and victim/s - Action following a report including welfare of the perpetrator/s and victim/s - Managing and Referrals - Reporting to the Police - Unsubstantiated, unfounded, false or malicious reports - Ongoing Support and Considerations - \circ Sanctions - Working with Parents/Carers - Safeguarding other children - 5.6.
+Decisions will be made in close liaison with external agencies, including police and social care, when appropriate. - 5.7.
+Academies will provide high quality Relationships and Health Education (RHE) and the local curriculum will include information and materials that support children in keeping themselves safe from abuse, including abuse from their peers in and out of school and online. - 5.8.

-5.8.
 Staff should be aware that some groups are potentially more at risk.
 Evidence shows girls, children with special educational needs and disabilities (SEND) and LGBT children are at greater risk.